earthstar-project/earthstar/docs/specification.md

 PATH = PATH_SEGMENT+
 ```

+* A path MUST be between 2 and 512 characters long (inclusive).
 * A path MUST begin with a `/`
 * A path MUST NOT end with a `/`
 * A path MUST NOT begin with `/@`
+* A path MUST NOT contain `//` (because each path segment must have at least one `PATH_CHARACTER`)
-* Paths MAY contain upper case ASCII letters, and are case sensitive.
+* Paths MAY contain upper and/or or lower case ASCII letters, and are case sensitive.
-* Paths MUST only contain the characters listed above.
-To include other characters such as Unicode characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
+* Paths MUST NOT contain any characters except those listed above.
+To include other characters such as spaces, double quotes, or non-ASCII characters, apps SHOULD use [URL-style percent-encoding as defined in RFC3986](https://tools.ietf.org/html/rfc3986#section-2.1).
 First encode the string as utf-8, then percent-encode the utf-8 bytes.
-* TODO: maximum path length

-The shortest valid path is two characters long.

-Example paths:
+* A path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral (has the optional `deleteAfter` field).

+In these examples, `...` is used to shorten author addresses for easier reading.
+`...` is not actually related to the Path specification.
 ```
+Example paths

 Valid:
     /todos/123.json
     /wiki/shared/Dolphins.md
-    /about/~@suzy.bo5sotcncvkr7p4c3lnexxpb4hjqi5tcxcov5b4irbnnz2teoifua/profile.json
+    /wiki/shared/Dolphin%20Sounds.md
+    /about/~@suzy.bo5sotcn...fua/profile.json

 Invalid: path segment must have one or more path characters
     /